about

 Dipl.
 Ing.
 Freie Architektin BDA

 studied architecture at the University of the Arts in Berlin and at Musashino Art University Tokyo, Japan and received her diploma with honors - Max Taut Prize.
 She worked for robertneun, Ortner & Ortner BaukunstKersten Kopp (all Berlin) and Kengo Kuma (Tokyo).
 Her many years of long-term stays in Japan had a decisive influence on her understanding of space and architecture.
+She is a registered member of the Saxony Chamber of Architects and was appointed to AKJAA (Working Group of Young Architects) in 2026.

 SAMUEL BARCKHAUSEN